 The Videoconferencing Interview

-Videoconferencing interviews have received the most notoriety over the past months, with Zoom leading the pack.
+Videoconferencing interviews have received the most notoriety over the past few years, with Zoom leading the pack.
 Other video conferencing software include Skype, GoToMeeting, Google Meet, and Microsoft Teams.
 Be prepared to maintain eye contact with the camera!

 One-Way Video or Virtual Interviews